-This looks good.
-Combine TLS/SSL encryption for data in transit, with AES-256 or similar encryption of the data at rest, and you have a complete encryption solution.
-Or do you?
+Combining TLS/SSL encryption for data in transit, with AES-256 or similar encryption of the data at rest, and that sounds like a complete encryption solution.
+But is it really?

 Who holds the keys to your data?

-That way, you don’t have to trust anyone else to take proper care of your keys.
+With a design like this, you don’t have to trust anyone else to take proper care of your data.
 You just need to be able to trust the service’s client not to share your keys with the service itself.
-And if the service uses open source clients and is reasonably popular, you can feel reasonably confident that any hanky-panky carried on by the client app will have been exposed by someone who decided to investigate the code.
+That is a risk, but if the cloud storage service uses open source clients and is reasonably popular, you can feel safe.
+That’s because any hanky-panky carried on by the client app will likely have been exposed by someone who decided to investigate the code.

-We can also consider the security of data stored on your device.
-Most cloud storage services, even the secure ones, only protect your data when it leaves your device.
-If someone gets access to your device, they get access to your data too, since it isn’t encrypted while at rest on your device.
+We also need to talk about the security of data stored on your device.
+Many cloud storage services store you data in unencrypted form on your device.
+If someone gets access to your device, they get access to your data too.

-With NordLocker, the data you store in the cloud gets encrypted by NordLocker, even on your own device.
+One service that specifically addresses that problem is NordLocker.
+With NordLocker, your data is stored encrypted even on your own device.
 The only way to decrypt the data is to log into NordLocker.
-This technique of encrypting data even at rest on your device, provides an extra layer of security.
+Storing the data encrypted at rest on your device provides an extra layer of security.

 A system like this, where only you can encrypt/decrypt your data, is called end-to-end encryption.
 Unless you are considering a service where you can host your own data on your own secure private network, you need some form of end-to-end encryption for the best security.

 Why should I pay when I can get a free account?